rootdraws/district0x-Grant-Farms/README.md

 .:.

 There also may be a better way to create the META Garden pools, though I don't know what that looks like.
 Probably some Solidity Magick there.

+.:.

+Upon further reflection, it seems like I ought to execute these challenges myself first, before creating a community, and DAO fund, because I only want to manage a community like that with other competent people who share responsibility for that leadership, and alleviate the load of responsibilities needed in order to make this project a remarkable training tool.